thaddeuskkr/dev-container/README.md

 ghcr.io/thaddeuskkr/dev-container:main
 ```
 The Docker `run` command above tries to replicate the behaviour from the Docker Compose file - there might be some discrepancies.
+**Note:** If you are using the `arm64` architecture, use `ghcr.io/thaddeuskkr/dev-container:main-arm64`, or `ghcr.io/thaddeuskkr/dev-container:arm64` in the above command.